 - In this case, the steps to achieve the failure are taken as given.
-Try to reproduce the bug when the program is in a different state: - Change the values of environment variables. - Change how the program uses memory. - Change anything that looks like it might be relevant that allows you to change as an option. - For example, suppose the program scrolls unexpectedly when you add two numbers.
+Try to reproduce the bug when the program is in a different state: - Change the values of environment variables. - Change anything that looks like it might be relevant that allows you to change as an option. - For example, suppose the program scrolls unexpectedly when you add two numbers.
 Maybe you can change the size of the program window, or the precision (or displayed number of digits) of the numbers